Daniel-KM/Omeka-S-module-BlockPlus/README.md

   and contains more possibilities to edit advanced text.

 Furthermore, it is possible to add footnotes inside each html field.

+For the templates:
+- glossary: display a glossary (see block Block above).
+- page header: a default template with a specific class.

 #### Item Set showcase (deprecated)